-The Order amends two previously existing executive orders.
-It adds gender and sexual orientation as protectable classes under an order signed by George W. Bush that prohibits employment discrimination by government contractors.
-It also adds to another executive order so that discrimination based on these classes by federal agencies is explicitly prohibited.
+The EO amends two previously existing Executive Orders.
+It adds gender and sexual orientation as protectable classes under an EO signed by President George W. Bush that prohibits employment discrimination by government contractors.
+It also adds to another EO so that discrimination based on these classes by federal agencies is explicitly prohibited.

 The provisions relating to federal employees go into effect immediately while those related to government contractors don’t go into effect until early next year.
 From a legal and practical standpoint, we recommend that contractors, if they are not already, begin following the Order immediately.